Indonesia–New Zealand relations: Sukarno Era

 Throughout the Indonesian-Malaysian Confrontation, Indonesia waged an undeclared border war against Malaysia and sent armed parties on cross-border operations into the East Malaysian states of Sarawak and Sabah, which bordered Indonesia's Kalimantan provinces.
 In September 1964, Indonesian extended its infiltration operations to Peninsular Malaysia.
 New Zealand agreed to send its 1 RNZIR battalion, which was based in Peninsular Malaysia, to hunt down Indonesian infiltrators near Labis in the Malaysian state of Johor.
 In January 1965, significant New Zealand military forces—including the infantry battalion, a New Zealand Special Air Service detachment, two minesweepers, and two Bristol Freighters—were sent to Borneo.
 These served alongside British, Malaysian, and Australian forces and saw combat operations against both Indonesian regular and guerrilla forces.

 Despite the political differences between the two countries, the two governments did not sever diplomatic relations.
 The New Zealand government continued its Colombo Plan assistance to Indonesia, albeit at a much-reduced level.
 While New Zealand Prime Minister Keith Holyoake regarded Indonesia's policy of Confrontation as misguided, he regarded New Zealand's Colombo Plan assistance scheme as a sign of goodwill towards the Indonesian people.
 In October 1965, an attempted coup d'état in Indonesia resulted in the mass killings of PKI members and supporters; altering Indonesia's political landscape.
 Between October 1965 and March 1967, General Suharto assumed many of President Sukarno's former powers; ultimately becoming the second President of Indonesia.
 In June 1966, Malaysia and Indonesia signed a peace agreement formally ending the Confrontation.
 These developments were welcomed by Holyoake as a step towards the full resumption of friendly contacts with Indonesia.

-Economy and trade
+Investment and Trade

 Trade has been made even easier by the ASEAN Australia-New Zealand Free Trade Agreement, which came into force for New Zealand in December 2009 and at the start of 2012 for Indonesia.
 The deal will eliminate tariffs on all imported goods by 2020.
-Traditionally Indonesia viewed New Zealand as the source of meat and dairy products, such as beef, milk, and cheese, a role that it shared with Australia.
+Indonesia traditionally views New Zealand as an important partner in the Pacific alongside Australia, while for New Zealand, Indonesia is a strategic partner in Asia alongside China and India.

 In 2016, New Zealand's exports to Indonesia reached NZ$843 million, while Indonesia's exports to New Zealand were at NZ$724 million.
 Total two-way trade for 12 months to June 2016 was NZ$1.567 billion.
 Indonesia was New Zealand's 13th largest trading partner for goods trade.